ICanBoogie/ICanBoogie/README.md

 1\.
 The first line is pretty common for applications using [Composer][], it creates and runs its autoloader.

 2\.
-On the second line the [Core][] instance is created with the _autoconfig_ and its `boot()` method is invoked.
-At this point ICanBoogie and some low-level components are configured and booted.
+On the second line the [Core][] instance is created with the _autoconfig_, its `boot()` method is invoked, and the `ICanBoogie\Core::boot` event is fired.
+At this point ICanBoogie and low-level components are configured and booted.
 Your application is ready to process requests.

 3\.
 On the third line the application is run, which implies the following: